WordPress/gutenberg/docs/designers-developers/developers/block-api/block-metadata.md

 }
 ```

+The same file is also used when [submitting block to Block Directory](/docs/designers-developers/developers/tutorials/create-block/submitting-to-block-directory.md).

 ## Server-side registration

 There is also [`register_block_type_from_metadata`](https://developer.wordpress.org/reference/functions/register_block_type_from_metadata/) function that aims to simplify the block type registration on the server from metadata stored in the `block.json` file.